We are still available and booking appointments over telephone and video conference

 However, all inquests are in public so anyone can attend and watch the proceedings.
 They are also recorded and evidence is given on oath by each witness, which is a promise to tell the coroner the truth.
 It is therefore essential that expert legal advice is obtained as soon as you suspect that the coroner may wish to hear about your involvement so that your full knowledges of the circumstances surrounding an individual's death can be explored.

 If you are an Interested Party and are required to attend an Inquest, we would advise that you obtain legal advice and representation.
-At Forbes Solicitors, we have an experienced and dedicated team who will assist you in drafting your witness statement as well as obtaining and preparing any exhibits or other documentation which the coroner will require.
-We are also able to advise you at an early stage whether there is any risk of a civil claim or criminal prosecution as a result of your contact or involvement with the deceased individual, and can help to minimise such risks.
+At Forbes Solicitors, we have an experienced and dedicated team of in inquest solicitors who will assist you in drafting your witness statement as well as obtaining and preparing any exhibits or other documentation which the coroner will require.
+As experienced solicitors dealing with inquests, we are also able to advise you at an early stage whether there is any risk of a civil claim or criminal prosecution as a result of your contact or involvement with the deceased individual, and can help to minimise such risks.
 When an individual from a professional organisation such as the medical profession, a social worker, a police officer, a prison officer or other care staff have been required to provide a witness statement, the potential for further action increases.
 This could be a referral to your regulatory body or even a cause of action for negligence.
 In some cases, individuals and organisations could find themselves being prosecuted for corporate manslaughter.
 Early legal advice is essential in minimising this risk as we can draft your statement and advise you of any action which you ought to take before attending an inquest.

 Get in touch with our team if you would like more information on how we can help with inquests, by calling 0800 689 3206 or alternatively complete our online enquiry form.